-POL-2 - Comparative Politics 3 units UC, CSU
+POL-2 - Comparative Politics UC, CSU (C-ID POLS 130)

 A comparative study of selected European, Asian, African, Latin American, and Middle Eastern political systems.
 Concerned with broadening and deepening the student's understanding of the nature and variety of political systems.
 Course topics will include a study of institutions, issues, and policies of various countries.
 Students may not receive credit for both POL-2 and POL-2H.
 54 hours lecture.